DLonng/dlonng.github.io/_posts/2017-06-17-study-english.md

 You just understand and seriously practice these three points，stick for a month，no effect is impossible，whether you believe it or not，i have a great deal of anyway.
 If you feel effective，then continue to stick to it and share it with your friends(Good things to share，happy to grow together).
 I believe that English will make your life path more flat.

-Finally，I wish everyone through this and the next four or six English.
+Finally，I wish everyone through this and the next four or six English :).